RevenueCat/revenuecat-docs/revenuecat-2022-12-1/v4.0/-- Service Credentials/creating-play-service-credentials.md

         696,
         "#fbfbfb"
       ],
-      "caption": "This configuration is in the settings of your app."
+      "caption": "This configuration is in the settings of your app.", "sizing": "80",
+      "border": true
     }
   ]
 }